-Table 11-11: Pit constraining parameters used for the Livengood Gold Project
+Table 14-11: Pit constraining parameters used for the Livengood Gold Project

-The parameters listed in Table 11-11 above define a realistic basis to estimate the mineral resource for the Livengood Gold Project and are representative of similar mining operations throughout North America.
+The parameters listed in Table 14-11 above define a realistic basis to estimate the mineral resource for the Livengood Gold Project and are representative of similar mining operations throughout North America.
 The mineral resource has been limited to mineralized material that occurs within the pit shells and that could be scheduled to be processed based on the defined cut-off grade by rock type.
 All other material within the defined pit shells, other than the six predominant mineralized sedimentary units, was characterized as non-mineralized material.
-The QP used the gold selling price of \$1,650/oz which is based a 5% premium on the three-year trailing average gold selling price of \$1585/oz at August 2021.
-The QP applied the premium to the gold price to recognize the continued upward trend of metal prices entering in to the fourth quarter of 2021.

-The reader is cautioned that the results from the pit optimization are used solely for reporting the reasonable prospects for eventual economic extraction by an open pit and do not represent an economic study, using modifying factors that could convert mineral resources to mineral reserves.
-RDA considers that blocks located within a conceptual pit shell are amenable for open pit extraction and can be reported as the mineral resource for the Project.
+The reader is cautioned that the results from the pit optimization are used solely for testing the "reasonable prospects for eventual economic extraction" by an open pit and do not represent an economic study as is required to evaluate mineral reserves.
+The author considers that blocks located within a conceptual pit shell are amenable for open pit extraction and can be reported as the Mineral Resource for the Project.

-The mineral resource estimate for the Project (2021 MRE) is summarized in Table 11-12.
-Mineral resources are reported at various cut-off grades to reflect the throughput factors and varying costs by rock type for processing at Livengood as shown in Table 11-11.
-Mineral resources are not mineral reserves and do not meet the threshold for reserve modifying factors, such as estimated economic viability, that would allow for conversion to mineral reserves.
+The Mineral Resource Estimate for the Project (2021 MRE) is summarized in Table 14-12.
+Mineral resources are reported at various cut-off grades to reflect the throughput factors and varying costs by rock type for processing at Livengood.
+Mineral resources are not mineral reserves and do not have demonstrated economic viability.

-This TRS discloses mineral reserves in Chapter 12.
-The mineral resources disclosed in Table 11-12 are exclusive of the mineral reserves disclosed in Chapter 12.
-Table 11-13 discloses the Livengood mineral resource estimate inclusive of mineral reserves.
+This technical report discloses mineral reserves.
+The mineral resources disclosed in Table 14-12 are inclusive of the mineral reserves disclosed in subsequent chapters.
+The reader is cautioned that mineral reserves must not be added to the mineral resources in this Report.

-Table 11-12: Livengood Gold Project mineral resource estimate (exclusive of mineral reserves) (2021 MRE), August 20, 2021 - Resource Development Associates Inc.
+Table 14-12: Livengood Gold Project mineral resource estimate (2021 MRE)